eonist/eonist.github.io/_posts/_temp/life/githuborg/paragraphs/incentivisng_work.md

 creating an issue, and trying to solve it. sometimes some strange bug can take a while to resolve. highligthing why what and when is key to explaining why the other deliverables are late. causuality.but its allabpart of a good keeping a tight ship. and good grounds keeping.

 fixing code that managment would never allocate time for

+### Collecting stars
+Github isnt about collecting stars.
+Although the stars you collect overtime usually correlates with how relevant repos you maintain and how involved you are with the community at large

+Humans are driven by small incentives and dreams.